DNNs, Dataset Statistics, and Correlation Functions: Dataset Statistics

 \subsection{Recap}

 The recognition that the various training datasets are all members of a universality class exhibiting identical power law scaling suggests that the successes of DNNs at certain tasks may depend, at least in part, on their abilities to discover and utilize correlational structures present in \textit{real} world data.
-Furthermore, the empirical investigations by Martin and Mahoney into actual DNNs being trained on such datasets, provides additional evidence that DNNs are exploiting this structure as they are trained using SGD.
+The empirical investigations by Martin and Mahoney into actual DNNs being trained on such datasets, provides additional evidence that DNNs are exploiting this structure as they are trained using SGD.
+Moreover, this structure is non-Gaussian and involves higher order correlation functions.

 Prior to constructing and exploring the empirical covariance matrices, equation~(\ref{Gram_matrices}), Levi and Oz ``pre-process'' the datasets to center and remove the ``uninformative mean contribution.'' \cite[p.
 4]{levi_oz-RMT} In other words, the real world datasets (MNIST, FMNIST, CIFAR \ldots) as well as the constructed datasets of \textit{correlated} (CGD) and \textit{uncorrelated} Gaussian data (UGD) displayed in figure~\ref{scree}, have been adjusted so as to share the same mean (set to zero).
 As a result, Levi's and Oz's investigations into datasets correlations focus on the second moment of the distributions in the various datasets.
 They focus on the covariance which captures 2-point correlations as we saw in Section~\ref{obj_scale}.
 And, again, figure~\ref{scree} shows the covariance statistic is universal across the real world and CGD data.